-Table D-3 and Table D-4 list the out-of-band spurious requirements.
+Table D-6, Table D-7, Table D-8, and Table D-9 list the out-of-band spurious requirements.
 In cases where the N' combined channels are not commanded to the same power level, "dBc" denotes decibels relative to the strongest carrier among the active channels.
-When commanded to the same power level, "dBc" should be interpreted as the average channel power, averaged over the active channels, to mitigate the variation in channel power across the active channels (see Table D-2), which is allowed with all channels commanded to the same power.
+When commanded to the same power level, "dBc" should be interpreted as the average channel power, averaged over the active channels, to mitigate the variation in channel power across the active channels (see Table D-5), which is allowed with all channels commanded to the same power.

-RPD MUST satisfy the out-of-band spurious emissions requirements of Table D-3 and Table D-4 in channels below 600 MHz and outside the encompassed spectrum when the active channels are contiguous or when the ratio of active channels to gap channels within the encompassed spectrum is 4:1 or greater.
+RPD MUST satisfy the out-of-band spurious emissions requirements of Table D-6 or Table D-7, and Table D-8 or Table D-9 in channels below 600 MHz and outside the encompassed spectrum when the active channels are contiguous or when the ratio of active channels to gap channels within the encompassed spectrum is 4:1 or greater.

-RPD MUST satisfy the out-of-band spurious emissions requirements of Table D-3 and Table D-4, with 1 dB relaxation, in gap channels below 600 MHz and within the encompassed spectrum when the ratio of active channels to gap channels within the encompassed spectrum is 4:1 or greater.
+RPD MUST satisfy the out-of-band spurious emissions requirements of Table D-6 or Table D-7, and Table D-8 or Table D-9, with 1 dB relaxation, in gap channels below 600 MHz and within the encompassed spectrum when the ratio of active channels to gap channels within the encompassed spectrum is 4:1 or greater.

-RPD MUST satisfy the out-of-band spurious emissions requirements of Table D-3 and Table D-4, with 3 dB relaxation, when the ratio of active channels to gap channels within the encompassed spectrum is 4:1 or greater, in channels with center frequency at or above 600 MHz, outside the encompassed spectrum or in gap channels within the encompassed spectrum.
+RPD MUST satisfy the out-of-band spurious emissions requirements of Table D-6 or Table D-7 and Table D-8 or Table D-9, with 3 dB relaxation, when the ratio of active channels to gap channels within the encompassed spectrum is 4:1 or greater, in channels with center frequency at or above 600 MHz, outside the encompassed spectrum or in gap channels within the encompassed spectrum.